Partner Assault Response

 Although this program is called Partner Assault Response Services (PARS), the approach taken is more general, covering life skills management and personal development.

 Meets the requirements of the Ontario Legal System (Courts), subject to the approval of the relevant legal authorities.
 The PARS Program offered by the Anger Management Centre of Toronto, Inc. is not always provincially mandated nor is it provincially accredited.
 Clients can only proceed to complete the program after receiving approval from the Crown Attorney, probation officer or police officer affiliated with their case.
 Please note this requirement for the PARS Program, although this is not applicable to other programs.

-Fast tracking, sometimes referred to as the compressed program, means that the client will complete the twelve (12) 1-hour individual psychological counselling sessions during the course of one week.
+Fast tracking, sometimes referred to as the compressed program, means that the client will complete the twelve (12) 1-hour individual psychological counselling sessions during the course of three weeks.
 Homework will be assigned in addition to the face-to-face, individual counselling; these are normally completed outside of the therapeutic sessions.
 A report of completion will then be issued to the client.
 The content and processes of the program are the same as offered at different agencies, but client is treated individually and seen more frequently during the duration of the course.